MegaChad12/C_Text_Editor/README.md

 Written in C :)

-state : still under development...
+state : ended.

+I am gonna Use Rust.